 Smart with money

 12% are already saving for retirement.
 A significant 21% of this generation of people ages 14 to 21 had a savings account before the age of ten!
 Generation Z is already thinking about their own financial future.

-Personal success, job security, and work-life balance are top priorities when entering the workforce followed by independence, creativity, and commitment to a cause.
+Top priorities when entering the workforce are personal success, job security, and work-life balance.
+Followed by independence, creativity, and commitment to a cause.